-These sturdy demi-matte stoneware pasta bowls come in four different shades to suit a range of decor styles, but every color has one thing in common: The sleek design will lend sophistication to both everyday and formal meals.
+These sturdy, demi-matte stoneware pasta bowls come in an off-white shade that suits a range of decor styles.
 They mix and match well, too, making them a welcome addition to just about any set of dishes you may already have.
+The sleek design will lend sophistication to both everyday and formal meals.

-Still, these pasta bowls are very functional.
-At just over 36 ounces, these bowls are bigger than many other standard options.
+Still, these Williams Sonoma pasta bowls are very functional.
+At just over 36 ounces, the bowls are bigger than many other standard options.
+We compared the overall size to a 10-inch dinner plate in terms of storage and noted the wide, flat bottom of these bowls offers plenty of real estate for pasta or a standard protein plus starch and veggie meal.
 Plus, they don’t break easily, and they are dishwasher- and microwave-safe—all qualities that make the set of four great for families.